aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/aztec) and [Generate](https://products.aspose.app/barcode/generate/aztec) Aztec barcodes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 Aztec Code is a family of two-dimensional (2D) barcode types that encode information in square modules with unique finder patterns in the center of barcode labels.
 Such finder patterns facilitate identifying cell locations while scanning and decoding Aztec barcodes.
-Aztec Code was introduced by Andrew Longacre and Robert Hussey at Welch Allyn, Inc in 1995 to provide higher reading accuracy than other 2D symbologies.
-The name of this symbology corresponds to the similarity of the central finder pattern to an Aztec pyramid viewed from above.
+Aztec Code was introduced by Andrew Longacre and Robert Hussey at Welch Allyn, Inc in 1995 to provide higher reading accuracy than other 2D types.
+This type got his name based on the similarity of the central finder pattern to an Aztec pyramid viewed from above.

 The Aztec Code barcode group includes three subtypes: